Stock-Stalker/backend/README.md

 - STOCK_DATA_API
 - SECRET_KEY

-Additionally you'll need to create `secrets.mk`, a Makefile at the root of the project with the following vars:
+Optionally, you'll need to create `secrets.mk`, a Makefile at the root of the project with the following vars:

 - snyk_auth_token